Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 | Expressions           |   5.383 ns | 0.0433 ns | 0.0383 ns |  0.03 |
 ```

-As you can see, compiled expressions outperform reflection across the board, even though the approach with `CreateDelegate` comes really close.
-Note however that while the execution times are similar, `CreateDelegate` is more limited than compiled expressions — for example, it cannot be used to call constructor methods.
+As you can see, compiled expressions outperform reflection across the board, even though the approach with `CreateDelegate(...)` comes really close.
+Note, however, that while the execution times are similar, `CreateDelegate(...)` is more limited than compiled expressions — for example, it cannot be used to call constructor methods.

 This approach of using expression trees for dynamic method invocation is commonplace in various frameworks and libraries.
 For example: